What Does a Director of Operations Do? And How to Become One

 • Leadership: A director of operations leads managers within a company and other employees.
 Leadership often requires the ability to empathize, motivate, and guide.
 Having strong leadership skills is key in this executive management position.

 • Communication: A director of operations will bring together different people and roles to work toward one common goal.
-As a result, communicating the needs of managers to key decision-makers in the company is an essential skill, as is informing new policies and procedures created by executives to the managers that implement them.
+As a result, effective communication is an essential skill, as is informing new policies and procedures created by executives to the managers that implement them.

 5. Master business processes.